Migrant labourers in Kerala: Crime

 The rising crime rate, with many crimes being attributed to migrant workers, especially those from the poorer north-eastern states of India, such as Bihar, Assam and West Bengal, has made their acceptance into the local community harder.
 Perumbavoor and its adjoining areas in the Ernakulam rural area, which features the largest concentration of migrant workers in the state, has earned a prominent place in the state crime map.
 During the last five years, 1,770 cases were registered in the state in which migrants were accused.
 Drug trafficking, counterfeiting, and robbery are the major crimes involving migrants, but there were brutal murder cases in which migrants were involved.
 In an analysis, out of 38 cases of murder reported in Perumbavoor area which has one of the largest number of migrants in the state in the last 5 years, 32 had links to migrant labourers and such a trend is observed in other parts of the state as well with only a few arrests made as the accused often flee the state.
 323 cases of crime are registered relating to migrant labour in the Ernakulam rural area alone in the last five years.
 Kerala government has been trying to alleviate the fears of the local population in regard to this.
-They are also known to crowd railway stations, such as Trivandrum Central and Ernakulam Junction, where they are often tied with Tamil robber gangs.
+They are also known to crowd railway stations, such as Thiruvananthapuram Central and Ernakulam Junction, where they are often tied with Tamil robber gangs.

 Barely a month after the much publicized Jisha murder case, another migrant worker was accused of robbery and tied to a tree in Kottayam, which resulted in his death.
 The murder of Nimisha, a college student has put the focus back on Perumbavoor, a migrant hub, two years after the 2016 Jisha murder case.